 Fischer incorporates engineer settings together with a smooth interface for efficient machine operation

-Yet, at the machine level the software must be intuitive for daily production floor functions.
+Yet, at the machine level the software must be intuitive for daily production floor functions, making the 3D printing user experience a positive one.
 A modern interface allows for efficient operation of the machine without access to production parameters or critical variables.
 And to close the data loop, Fischer notes how the data collected on print jobs and their parameters allows engineering departments to compare results, stating, “You can do better process engineering and process validating with recipe management because you have historical data of all the parameters that you can export or share with other locations.”
 It also paves the way for Industry 4.0 integration.

 Being more interconnected to the entire manufacturing process was the reasoning behind Fischer leading the switch of ExOne production systems to a Siemens platform.
 He explains how they offer software solutions to bookend the binder jetting process – to create parts and evaluate CAD files before printing and to analyze the parts afterwards.
 “There is a complete line that we can close with our printer technology to work in one environment provided by a major global player,” Fischer stated.
 Integrating into the MindSphere® solution, for example, allows customers to monitor their machines in real-time or receive push notifications through an app.

 But key for Industry 4.0 is data, and it’s this focus on collecting data that feeds the other half of Fischer’s development role.
 By analyzing historical data to get a better understanding of the process, he is working to create next-generation systems.
 “When we analyze the process itself and the data behind it, then we can identify the software solution to bring the process to the next level,” Fischer said.